wayinone/wayinone.github.io/RRA.md

 | ---------------------------- |:----------------------------:|
 | <center><img src="ContiReading/RRA/plane 3D_0.png" style="width: 300px;" /></center> | <center><img src="ContiReading/RRA/plane 3D_exact_m2_0.png" style="width: 300px;" /></center>  |

-Our idea is to generalize the loss function of K-means (minimizing it is an NP-hard problem) and minimize it.
+Our idea is to generalize the loss function of K-means (minimizing it is an NP-hard problem!) and minimize it.
 However, direct generalizing the idea of K-means algorithm is NOT working.
-Instead, we characterize a property of the minimizer of the loss function and built an algorithm that approximate it.
-In nearly all our experiments, the algorithm find the exact minimizer of our loss function.
+Instead, we characterize a property of the minimizer and built an algorithm that approximate it.
+In nearly all our experiments, the algorithm work found the exact minimizer of our loss function wonderfully.

 The traditional way of finding these structures is using EM algorithm with Gaussian model, which is very similar to that of K-means, however, it fails horribly once we add some outliers to the data.